devinit/datahub/README.md

 We use a mapbox-gl [react wrapper for the maps component](https://github.com/uber/react-map-gl).
 This wrapper workers best with immutable data structures and thats why we have the [immutable.js dependency](https://facebook.github.io/immutable-js/)
 You will be required to add a MapboxAccessToken to your system environment variable to get it working.

-### Deployments to Now for staging and test previews
+## Deployments handled by Now for staging and test previews

 --------